Lemon Andersen: Spoken word

-Andersen has traveled the spoken-word and theater scene for the last decade performing and selling out venues such as the Nuyorican Poets Cafe, Apollo Theater, Chicago Theater, and Hollywood’s Kodak Theatre.
+Andersen has performed spoken-word and theater for the last decade including at the Nuyorican Poets Cafe, Apollo Theater, Chicago Theater, and Hollywood’s Kodak Theatre.
 On July 2, 2005 he performed in front of 500,000 people at Philadelphia’s Live 8 concert.
-Nike also chose him to write a piece to help them sign young basketball star LeBron James.
+Nike also chose him to write a piece to help them sign LeBron James.

-Movies
+In 2012 he toured a one person show titled County of Kings: The Beautiful Struggle, which was developed and produced through The American Place Theatre's Literature to Life program.
+It was the grand prize winner in the 2010 New York Book Festival.

-In film, Lemon appeared in The Soloist (2009), directed by Joe Wright and starring Robert Downey Jr. and Jamie Foxx.
-He has shot four movies with Spike Lee, including Sucker Free City (2004), She Hate Me (2004), Inside Man (2006) (appearing opposite Denzel Washington and Clive Owen), and Miracle at St. Anna (2008).
-More recently, he is featured in the internationally acclaimed documentary film Lemon, screened in 2012-2013 at film festivals and performing arts centers across North America.
-It premiered on television as the fourth episode in America's PBS Voces series on October 19, 2012.
+Acting

-Theater
+In film, Lemon has worked with Spike Lee on four movies: Sucker Free City (2004), She Hate Me (2004), Inside Man (2006) (appearing opposite Denzel Washington and Clive Owen), and Miracle at St. Anna (2008).
+In 2009, he played Uncle Tommy in The Soloist, directed by Joe Wright.
+He In 2012 he was the subject of the documentary film Lemon, which appeared as the fourth episode in America's PBS Voces series on October 19, 2012.

-Lemon Andersen's theater credits include Slanguage, directed by Jo Bonney, The Ride at PS 122, and U at the Mark Taper Forum, as well as teaching performance art workshops at different colleges, universities and institutions including Harvard University, Princeton University, the University of Massachusetts Amherst, and Sing Sing Prison.
-He has recently starred in a touring one person show titled County of Kings: The Beautiful Struggle, which was developed and produced through The American Place Theatre's Literature to Life program.
-Since its premier in 2009, performances have been staged to rave reviews at campuses and theaters across the U.S. and on three continents.
-This coming-of-age memoir, which mixes poetry and prose, was the grand prize winner in the 2010 New York Book Festival.
+Lemon Andersen's theater credits include Slanguage, directed by Jo Bonney, The Ride at PS 122, and U at the Mark Taper Forum.
+He was also the voice actor for Pharaoh, Boxcar and Axel in The Warriors and The Crowd of Liberty City in Grand Theft Auto IV.